 Legally, domestic violence is considered to include intentional or reckless physical, verbal, emotional or psychological abuse as well as threats of abuse when both parties have been involved in an “intimate” relationship.
 This includes living together and marriage.
-Threats to harm a third party, and behaviors such as harassment, stalking or the destruction of property have also been considered to be domestic violence in North County.
+Threats to harm a third party, and behaviors such as harassment, stalking or the destruction of property have also been considered to be domestic violence in Carlsbad.

 The abused party may seek an Emergency Protective Order (EPO), a Temporary Restraining Order (TRO) a Permanent Restraining Order or a criminal protective “stay-away” order.